mkner/basic-pid/docs/interface.rst

  .. method:: inIntegrateMode()

-    check if using integrative mode for PID evaluation
+    Check if using integrative mode for PID evaluation

     :return: **True** if in integrative mode and **False** if not
     :rtype: Bool

+    Function call makes sense semantically.
+For example

+    if(pid.inIntegrateMode()):
+       # really want the other mode
+       pid.setIterateModeOn()
+       # do something else if required

  .. method:: inIterateMode()